-The deadline for submission of applications is four weeks prior to the beginning of each term, with the exception of the MM in Vocal Chamber Music which has a December 1 deadline.
+The deadline for submission of applications is four weeks prior to the beginning of each term.
 Applicants are encouraged to submit their documentation well in advance of the intended semester of matriculation.

 Only completed applications will be considered.
-A completed application must include the following: 1.
-A University of Redlands Application for Admission to Graduate Study in Music;
+A completed application must include the following:

-- 2. The \$40 non-refundable application fee; - 3.
+- 1. A University of Redlands Application for Admission to Graduate Study in Music; - 2.
+The \$40 non-refundable application fee; - 3.
 Two recommendations from professionals qualified to assess the applicant's potential for success in the intended major; - 4.
 Official transcripts from each college or university previously attended; Note: Transcripts from foreign colleges and universities must be evaluated by the Credential Evaluation Service of the International Education Research Foundation, Inc. and sent directly to the School of Music. - 5.
-A TOEFL score of 550 (or 213 for the computer-based test or 80 for the Internet-based test) or higher is required for international students whose primary language is not English;

-- 6. An admission audition for those intending to major in performance (applicants living within 200 miles of Redlands are expected to audition in person; others may submit tapes); and - 7.
+A TOEFL score of 550 (or 213 for the computer-based test or 80 for the Internet-based test) or higher is required for international students whose primary language is not English; - 6.
+An admission audition for those intending to major in performance (applicants living within 200 miles of Redlands are expected to audition in person; others may submit tapes); and - 7.
 Copies of representative original scores for those intending to major in composition.